GateNLP/neural-indexer/README.md

-# Tweet Ingester
+# Embedding Ingestion Service

 ## Architecture

-Fundamentally, the ingester reads tweets from an on-disk data source, and ingests them into Elasticsearch with an embedding produced by a transformer model.
+Fundamentally, the service reads documents from an on-disk data source, and ingests them into Elasticsearch with an embedding produced by a transformer model.

 Considering some files we ingest are upwards of 30 million tweets long, the embedding process can take time in the order of weeks.
 Logstash's ability to resume position in long files is not completely trustworthy, so it's in the interest for reliable embedding to ingest as quickly as possible.